-Kurt Müller, Partner, has been a successful high-tech entrepreneur, executive and venture capitalist for more than 31 years.
+Kurt Müller, Partner Emeritus, has been a successful high-tech entrepreneur, executive and venture capitalist for over 35 years.

 He co-founded Target Partners with his partners Berthold von Freyberg and Waldemar Jantz in 1999.